Sign into My e-Services and select the vehicle that you wish to temporarily decommission from traffic use.

 It depends on your insurance agreement how much the decommissioning will affect the tax fee.
 Check the effect with your insurance company.
 There might be a delay of a few days before the decommissioning will be updated into the insurance companies' systems.
 If you want to end the traffic insurance completely when decommissioning, discuss it separately with your insurance company.

-You can use our calculator (External link)to check whether it makes financial sense to decommission your vehicle (calculator only available in Finnish).
+You can use our calculator (External link) to check whether it makes financial sense to decommission your vehicle.

 If you have sold your vehicle, you can no longer decommission it.
 Submit a notification of transfer to end your responsibility for paying vehicle tax and vehicle insurance.